top of page

 A place of transmission

 Santo de Piedra is a house shaped by time, place, and transmission.
 Rooted in the mountains of southern Oaxaca, we draw our identity from our single domaine where altitude, dry air, and distant marine influences quietly converge.
-Here, the land is not directed but observed, allowing agaves to mature over nearly a decade in naturally enriched soil, guided by patience rather than intervention.
+Here, the land is not directed but observed, allowing agaves to mature sometimes thirty years in naturally enriched soil, guided by patience rather than intervention.

 CF5A20D1-A81E-4075-9EF3-FC31A907EE0B.JPG